NCSU-Libraries/vizstudio_collatz/README.md

 ## For kicks

 There are 2 Ruby scripts included that you can run from the command line just for fun.

-* collatz_sequences.rb - Generates and outputs full sequences for all numbers from 1 to 1,000,000
+* `collatz_sequences.rb` - Generates and outputs full sequences for all numbers from 1 to 1,000,000
-* collatz_sequence_lengths.rb = Generates full sequences for all numbers from 1 to 1,000,000 but only outputs the length of each sequence
+* `collatz_sequence_lengths.rb` - Generates full sequences for all numbers from 1 to 1,000,000 but only outputs the length of each sequence

 Run either of these from the command line with: